 Theosophy in some minds represented an emergent organized esotericism, which was grounded in philosophy and an ethical approach to magic, even discouraging ceremonial magic in the Theosophical Society to hide and reserve the occultism for those genuinely interested and prepared for the required discipline.
-Blavatsky had argued, that Western notions of magic were folly, because limited to Biblical literature, and because the great Mysteries in Europe had been lost and forgotten.
+Blavatsky had argued, that Western notions of magic were folly, because limited to [must be in accordance with] Biblical literature and doctrine; and because the great Mysteries in Europe had been lost and forgotten.
 Blavatsky implored that, the majority of Western occultists were heading straight into black magic, whether consciously or not.
-If occultism was to be more disseminated among the public, it was understood, they ought to become acquainted with the real implications of its study, and its pitfalls.
+If occultism was to be more disseminated among the public, it was understood, they ought to become acquainted with the real implications of its study and its pitfalls.

 “It is impossible to worship both sides, – the male and female of nature, – at once; one or the other must predominate.
 Only by following the absolute, sexless Unity, can the white path be trodden.
 Hence the necessity for chastity.
 The occult and the physical must never be mixed up.
 It is absolutely necessary to concentrate on one or the other.
 The tendency naturally is to Black Magic, and that is why several years of training are necessary to cut away every sort of prejudice before power can be entrusted to you.
 Before you can become an occultist you have to give up every prejudice, every liking, every feeling of preference for one thing or another.
 The adept must entirely separate himself from his personality.
 He must say, I am a power!
 It is easy to fall into Black Magic.”
 (K.H., Some Commentaries on H.P.B.’s Esoteric Instructions I and II, pg.
 10, Par.
 2, last line)